hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/recon report.md

   - **EW Radar** in use, likely for tracking aircraft entering the area.
   - Potential presence of ground-based artillery and heavy infantry.
 - **Operational Plan:**
-  - **SEAD** missions to target and neutralize SA-10 and EW radar systems.
+  - **SEAD/DEAD** missions to target and neutralize SA-10 and EW radar systems.
   - **Airstrikes** targeting chemical weapons and critical infrastructure if deemed necessary.

 *(Insert Satellite Image Here)*